-The program comprises three consecutive phases in Germany and Greece:
+The START program comprises three consecutive phases in Germany and Greece:

 September - November

-The two-month capacity building program in Germany offers 30 START fellows the opportunity to enhance their applied knowledge in international cultural management.
+The 2-month capacity building program in Germany offers 30 START Fellows the opportunity to enhance their applied knowledge in international cultural management.
 It also helps them shape their idea for a cultural initiative into a viable project design.
-A pitching event marks the end of phase I, gaining successful fellows access to the project implementation phase.
+A pitching event marks the end of Phase I and leads successful Fellows’ to access the project implementation phase (Phase II).

 - 2 weeks of advanced training in project management, public relations, fundraising, and audience development

-- 6 weeks of job shadowing in a vibrant socio-cultural organization, including a small-scale project grant of up to Euro 1,500 each
+- 6 weeks in a Placement at a vibrant sociocultural organization, including mentoring and a Small-Scale Project Grant up to Euro 1,500

 - Stipends, covering accommodation costs in Germany, travel expenses and monthly subsistence of Euro 800